Jeanette Winterson: “Books and doors are the same thing. You open them, and you go through into another world”.

 - Sounds are presented in the context of a whole word, not in isolation.
 No previous knowledge of sounds is needed before starting the lessons.

-- Teachers refer to sounds, not letter names.
+- Until children have a secure conceptual knowledge, teachers refer to sounds, not letter names.

 - Precise pronunciation of consonants is always be taught.
 Pupils should say the individual sounds separately and without an attached vowel e.g. /m/ is mmmmm, not ‘muh’.

-- The teacher uses gestures to let pupils now exactly what they want the pupils to do (e.g. pointing to individual sounds or running finger along a word to encourage children to blend.).
+- The teacher uses gestures to let pupils know exactly what they want the pupils to do (e.g. pointing to individual spellings or running finger along a word to encourage children to blend.).
 Pupils are also encouraged to use gestures themselves.

 - Writing and spelling is an integral part of each lesson.